trohit/ik/systemdesign/backend/COMPONENTS/MESSAGEQ.md

   -  The producer connects to any broker and asks for the leader of 'Partition 1'.
   -  The broker responds with the identification of the leader broker responsible for 'Partition 1'.
   -  The producer connects to the leader broker to publish the message.
+-  A single broker in the Kafka Cluster is elected as the Cluster Controller.
+Its responsible for creating/deleting topic, adding partitions, assigning leaders to partitions and monitoring broker failures.
+CC also communicates partition leader election results to all brokers in the cluster.
+  - If a Cluster Controller dies, a new one gets elected.
+If n/w controller cant talk to other nodes (due to n/w partition or Garbage collection), its considered to be dead.
+If it comes back online later, but another node has taken its role, its said to be a zombie controller.
+This can cause a Split Brain.
+  - Split brain is handled using a generation clock which is a a monotonically increasing number which indicates the election term.
+The old controller may have a epoch num of 1 whereas the new controller may have a epoch gen of 2.
+This epoch number is stored in ZooKeeper.
+  -

 # Usecases